 Another very unique aspect of the mosque is that it was built around the mausoleum of sultan al-Ashraf Kujuk which was already standing on the site, and this is why the mosque has a somewhat irregular structure.

-For anyone who happens to be an Islamic architecture enthusiast, the Aqsunqur Mosque is an absolute must-see.
+This site has earned its place in the top 50 attractions in Cairo, and for anyone who happens to be an Islamic architecture enthusiast, the Aqsunqur Mosque is an absolute must-see.

 A Brief History of Aqsunqur Mosque